Engaging diverse communities in reimagining agriculture.

 - Sharing your stories of successful farmers practicing perennial agriculture

-The primary product of the Learning Hubs will be the development of a plan that identifies the long-term needs and pathways to develop perennial agriculture in the region.
+Learning Hubs seek to develop a plan that identifies the long-term needs and pathways to develop perennial agriculture in the region.
 The plan will be developed in collaboration between the local Learning Hub and the Grassland 2.0 team.

 You don’t have to be a Learning Hub to be involved!
 Some of the activities listed above can be supported across the region by the Grassland 2.0 team.